-True to its name, Arches National Park just outside of Moab, Utah, displays 2500 natural arches of amazing sizes, shapes, and colors.
+True to its name, Arches National Park outside of Moab, Utah, displays around 2,500 natural arches of amazing sizes, shapes, and colors.
 It’s easy to look at the arches and picture all sorts of shapes and figures in this magnificent masterpiece of nature.
-My imagination was definitely running wild in this park, and often found myself taking a second or even third look at these breathtaking arch formations.
+My imagination was definitely running wild in this park, and I often found myself taking a second or even third look at these breathtaking arch formations.

 Geologists tell us that these formations were formed by water, extreme temperatures, and underground salt movement.
 One of the first formations you see as you drive into the park, the 55-foot boulder Balanced Rock, is actually held in place by calcium carbonate that cements the sand grains, but when you see it, it looks as if it is defying gravity and about to topple over any minute.

 Further along the way, a 300-foot long graceful horizontal “fin” is Landscape Arch, one of the longest known natural arches in the world.
 There’s an easy well-constructed trail that allows visitors to get closer, and also reveals six more arches just beyond.

 At the end of the road, Delicate Arch, perhaps the most photographed formation in the park (and currently seen on Utah license plates) waits for visitors.
 It can be seen from the road, but more spectacular views require a one-and-a-half-mile hike, climbing 500 feet.